MAI-Medicine-for-AI/DSA/diagnostics.md

 ---

-## Chapter 9: Security & Infrastructure Disorders
+## Chapter I: Security & Infrastructure Disorders

 [Start] Does the AI exhibit anomalies caused by infrastructure or security design flaws rather than internal robustness?